MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/security-and-compliance/secure-your-business-data.md

 After you set up multi-factor authentication for your organization, your users will be required to set up two-step verification on their devices.
 For more information, see [Set up 2-step verification for Microsoft 365](https://support.microsoft.com/office/ace1d096-61e5-449b-a875-58eb3d74de14).

 > [!TIP]
-> For full details and complete recommendations, see [Set up multi-factor authentication for users](set-up-multi-factor-authentication.md).
+> For more details and recommendations, see [Set up multi-factor authentication for users](set-up-multi-factor-authentication.md).

 ## 2: Train your users